DSharpPlus/DSharpPlus/docs/B Programming Reference/DiscordClient.md

 `ulong MemberID`: ID of member to modify

-`string Nickname`: New nickname for this member
+`string Nickname = null`: New nickname for this member

-`List<DiscordRole> Roles`: New roles for this member
+`List<DiscordRole> Roles = null`: New roles for this member

-`bool Muted`: Whether this member has to be muted
+`bool Muted = false`: Whether this member has to be muted

-`bool Deaf`: Whether this member has to be deafened
+`bool Deaf = false`: Whether this member has to be deafened

-`ulong VoiceChannelID`: New voice channel to move this member to
+`ulong VoiceChannelID = 0`: New voice channel to move this member to

 Returns: Nothing